AWS Training and Certification Blog

 We’ve made significant updates to our certification portfolio, reinforcing our commitment to helping professionals validate their expertise in artificial intelligence and security.

-Beta registration is now open: AWS Certified Generative AI Developer – Professional
+Registration is now open: AWS Certified Generative AI Developer – Professional

-The Exam Prep Plan: AWS Certified Generative AI Developer – Professional is now available on AWS Skill Builder.
+The Exam Prep Plan: AWS Certified Generative AI Developer – Professional is available on AWS Skill Builder.
 The Exam Prep Plan includes practice assessments with exam-style questions, hands-on practice through AWS SimuLearn, and lessons that review each exam domain and task.
 The plan also references digital role-based training to refresh your AWS knowledge and skills.

-For developers seeking to fill in deeper technical gaps in knowledge, our new Advanced Generative AI Development on AWS classroom course covers foundation model implementation, retrieval augmentation with Amazon Bedrock Knowledge Bases, agentic AI development with Bedrock AgentCore, and enterprise integration patterns in a hands-on, three-day format that aligns with the role’s focus on production-ready solutions.
+For developers seeking to fill in deeper technical gaps in knowledge, our Advanced Generative AI Development on AWS classroom course covers foundation model implementation, retrieval augmentation with Amazon Bedrock Knowledge Bases, agentic AI development with Bedrock AgentCore, and enterprise integration patterns in a hands-on, three-day format that aligns with the role’s focus on production-ready solutions.

 Complementary microcredential now available